SAP-samples/teched2023-AI267/README.md

 *   **Business Administrator**:   A domain expert or analytics specialist, who can perform model trainings based on business context, evaluate model quality, and can activate a model for production usage.<br>
 *   **Technical Administrator**:  A system administrator who can perform the configurations of connectivity between different entities as well as maintains the technical configurations of the system.<br>
 *   **ABAP Developer**: A developer who can create ABAP artifacts required for Intelligent Scenario registration.<br>
-*   **Intelligent Scenario Owner**: A owner who create, review and publish Intelligent Scenario.
+*   **Intelligent Scenario Owner**: A owner who creates, reviews and publishes Intelligent Scenario.

 <br>